priyankabangalore/Mind-Manager/README.md

 # Brain-Journal

-HackOn 2.0 Project: Mental Health Monitoring App
+An app for mental health awareness, includes daily habit, mood, and diary entry management features.
+Developed using React-Native for HackOn 2.0 2021.

-By Sash and Pink
+Created by: Sashintha Tennakoon and Priyanka Bangelore